Youth Community Perceptions

 - Create a collage of before pictures.
 After action is taken, create a new collage with after pictures.

-- If you want to create a video using your pictures, free software like Adobe Spark can be easy to use and the end product is ready to publish on the web or social media.
+- If you want to create a video using your pictures, free software like Adobe Express (previously Adobe Spark) can be easy to use and the end product is ready to publish on the web or social media.

 - Want to be the difference?
 Join or create your own community improvement group!
 Kansas PRIDE communities are great examples of groups to join.
 Civic organizations may also have openings, so contact them to lend a hand!
 No group to speak of in your town?
 You can create your own.
 The Kansas PRIDE program gives support to youth PRIDE initiatives with opportunities for technical assistance, education, and grants.